The Support at Home program (launched on 1 November 2025): The next stage of aged care

 - Start date: 1 November 2025 (nationwide)

-- Who it's for: Older Australians who need help to live at home — aged 65+ (50+ for Aboriginal and Torres Strait Islander people)
+- Who it's for: older Australians who need help to live at home, aged 65+ (50+ for Aboriginal and Torres Strait Islander people)

-What will change in 2025?
+What changed in 2025?

-From 1 November 2025, Australia's aged care system will undergo one of its biggest updates in years.
-The Support at Home program is a new program for in-home aged care, which will replace Home Care Packages (HCP).
+On 1 November 2025, Australia's aged care system underwent one of its biggest updates in years.

 - Structure and budgets